kwonalbert/oram_fpga/README.md

 designed some out-of-the-box sanity checks to test your board's hardware.
 See ./tests/README.txt for more information.

-4.)
-Create a Vivado project and create a bitstream.

-TODD Refer to ./scripts/README.txt for some useful scripts to automate this process.

 --------------------------------------------------------------------------------
 Expected performance/area figures
 --------------------------------------------------------------------------------